fraxflax/proton-wg/README.md

 # proton-wg
 proton-wg.sh - ProtonVPN Linux Client WireGuard interface setup script

-brings down/up an wireguard interface named wgproton and sets up the routing and dns via it
+brings down/up an wireguard interface and sets up the routing and dns via it

 proton-wg.sh must be run as root